"Save all your energies and time for breaking the wall your mind has built around you."

 Here are some effective techniques:

-1. Distraction Periods: Designate specific times in your day for distractions, such as checking social media or emails.
+1. Distraction Periods: Designate specific times in your day for distractions, such as checking social media, spiritual practices or emails.
 Maintain focus until these distraction breaks encourages a mindful approach to your work.

 2. Practice Digital Minimalism Most people spend over three hours a day on social media.
 Consider removing apps from your phone or using website blockers to interrupt unconscious scrolling.